kakkad911/Community-Articles/Content Contribution Requirement/README.md

 Refernce : https://xinfin.org/setup-masternode.php

 How to Contribute:

 Fork Repo: https://github.com/XinFinOrg/Community-Articles/tree/master/xinfin

 "Create New file" with suitable title like "How to Setup XinFin Masternode" When you have finished writing your article, review it in the Preview tab.

-At the bottom of the page, click Propose new file.
+At the bottom of the page, click "Propose new file"

 ## Mycontract